What happened to Lionel Desmond? An Afghanistan veteran whose war wouldn’t end

 A plea that listening begin

 Thelma Borden’s initial shock at the murders that have destroyed her family is now coiled into a knot of anger – a knot that tightened when she drove four-and-a-half hours to Oromocto to clean out Shanna and Lionel’s storage locker near the base.
-On the way, she and her husband passed a billboard on the side of the highway with a National Defence photo of Lionel in army combat gear that says “Oromocto: Canada’s Model Town.”
+On the way, she and her husband passed a billboard on the side of the highway with a National Defence photo that she had heard was Lionel in army combat gear that says “Oromocto: Canada’s Model Town.”

 “It’s like, bang, right in your face,” said Mrs. Borden.
-(On May 1, a spokesperson for the town said that Lionel’s image was in the midst of being replaced, but as of June 14, it remained up.)
+(On May 1, Gillian Mersereau, executive assistant to the mayor of the Town of Oromocto, identified the image as Lionel Desmond, but after publication, said it was in fact another soldier.)

 Mrs. Borden now feels sick about her son-in-law, whom she loved like one of her own.
 “Because he just didn’t snap one day and shoot them.
 He planned it right to a T,” she said.